 If the “shaving every day makes hair grow faster” myth would be true, most men would be able to grow full beards.

 This is, however, not the case, as shaving does very little to stimulate beard growth.

-It may seem like that at first, as the freshly cut ends of the facial hair will feel more dense, and shorter stubble always feels like its thicker than it really is when you let it grow longer.
+It may seem like that at first, as the freshly cut ends of the facial hair will feel denser, and shorter stubble always feels like it’s thicker than it really is when you let it grow longer.

 But in reality, no matter how often you shave, the facial hair follicles will sprout new hair at the same rate.

-More specifically, your beard follicles will pump out hair following the normal hair growth cycle, going from growth phase (anagen) to transition phase (catagen) to resting phase (telogen), before returning back to growth phase…
+More specifically, your beard follicles will pump out hair following the normal hair growth cycle, going from growth phase (anagen) to transition phase (catagen) to resting phase (telogen), before returning back to the growth phase.

-…Shaving doesn’t (unfortunately) change this cycle or increase the growth phase.
-The only things that work to actually increase the hairs in the anagen phase and stimulate beard growth are minoxidil, microneedling, proper micronutrient balance, and androgens.
+The only things that work to actually increase the hairs in the anagen phase and stimulate beard growth are minoxidil, micro-needling, proper micronutrient balance, and androgens.